Lassa fever

 Lassa fever, also known as Lassa hemorrhagic fever, is a type of viral hemorrhagic fever caused by the Lassa virus.
 Many of those infected by the virus do not develop symptoms.
 When symptoms occur, they typically include fever, weakness, headaches, vomiting, and muscle pains.
 Less commonly there may be bleeding from the mouth or gastrointestinal tract.
 The risk of death once infected is about one percent and frequently occurs within two weeks of the onset of symptoms.
 Of those who survive, about a quarter have hearing loss, which improves within three months in about half of these cases.

-The disease is usually initially spread to people via contact with the urine or feces of an infected multimammate mouse.
+Lassa fever is usually spread to humans via contact with the urine or feces of an infected multimammate mouse.
 Spread can then occur via direct contact between people.
 Diagnosis based on symptoms is difficult.
 Confirmation is by laboratory testing to detect the virus's RNA, antibodies for the virus, or the virus itself in cell culture.
 Other conditions that may present similarly include Ebola, malaria, typhoid fever, and yellow fever.
 The Lassa virus is a member of the Arenaviridae family of viruses.

 There is no vaccine.
 Prevention requires isolating those who are infected and decreasing contact with the mice.
 Other efforts to control the spread of disease include having a cat to hunt vermin, and storing food in sealed containers.
 Treatment is directed at addressing dehydration and improving symptoms.
 The antiviral medication ribavirin has been recommended, but evidence to support its use is weak.

 Descriptions of the disease date from the 1950s.
 The virus was first described in 1969 from a case in the town of Lassa, in Borno State, Nigeria.
 Lassa fever is relatively common in West Africa including the countries of Nigeria, Liberia, Sierra Leone, Guinea, and Ghana.
 There are about 300,000 to 500,000 cases which result in 5,000 deaths a year.

 Signs and symptoms

 Onset of symptoms is typically 7 to 21 days after exposure.
 These mild symptoms may include fever, tiredness, weakness, and headache.
 In 20% of people more severe symptoms such as bleeding gums, breathing problems, vomiting, chest pain, or dangerously low blood pressure may occur.
 Long term complications may include hearing loss.
-In women who are pregnant, miscarriage may occur with a likelihood of 95%.
+In women who are pregnant, miscarriage or stillbirth may occur with a likelihood of 95%.
 Lassa fever can be difficult to distinguish clinically from other viral hemorrhagic fevers, such as Ebola virus disease.
 A combination of pharyngitis, pain behind the sternum, presence of excess protein in the urine and fever can indicate Lassa fever with higher specificity.

 In cases in which death occurs, this typically occurs within 14 days of onset.
 About 1% of all Lassa virus infections result in death.
-Approximately 15%-20% of those who have required hospitalization for Lassa fever die.
+Approximately 15–20% of those who have required hospitalization for Lassa fever die.
 The risk of death is greater in those who are pregnant.
 A "Swollen baby syndrome" may occur in newborns, infants and toddlers with pitting edema, abdominal distension and bleeding.